-'A paper cannot replace land acquired through blood': Anti CAA banner spotted during Kolkata Derby
+Giant anti-CAA banner unfurled at Kolkata Derby: ‘This land was bought with blood – not documents’

 Some East Bengal fans displayed a giant tifo (a choreographed display to form a large image or sign) to protest against NRC and CAA.
 A massive turnout of 63,756 football fans watched the match on Sunday.

-The innovative display read in Bengali: “Rakta Diye Kina Mati, Kagaz Diye Noy [A paper cannot replace a land acquired through blood].”
+The innovative display read in Bengali: “Rakta Diye Kina Mati, Kagaz Diye Noy”.
+This land was bought with blood – not documents.

 Another display showed Batul the Great, a popular superhero Bengali comic strip character created by Narayan Debnath to protest against NRC and CAA.